 Women make up half the world’s working-age population but generate only 37% of GDP.
 With support to make better use of the internet, women entrepreneurs can have a greater impact and generate wealth for themselves and their communities.Learn more

 In Japan, two in three women stop working after childbirth.
 HappyBackToWork uses the power of crowdsourced ideas to transform the workplace and help women return to the workforce.Learn more

-In rural India, only three in 10 internet users is a woman.
+In rural India, only three in 10 internet users are a woman (IMRB's I Cube Report 2017).
 A partnership with Tata Trusts, Internet Saathi gives women access to the digital world, and knowledge they can use and share.
 The program trains “Saathis” — specialists — who in turn can train their community and neighboring villages.Learn more

 Women face entrenched barriers in the modern workplace, especially in leadership roles.
 Designed by women, Lead is a training program that aims to address gender disparities at work.
 Live in 12 countries, the program to date counts 1,500 women among its graduates.Learn more

 Work Culture Reform